CProjectOfficial/SDKTutorial/Guide.md

      - Notes:

-        If you're using DirectX 11, please goto "CProjectSDK.hpp" and set "CPROJECT_USING_DX11" to "TRUE" an "CPROJECT_USING_DX9" to FALSE.
+        If you're using DirectX 11, please goto "CProjectSDK.hpp" and set "CPROJECT_USING_DX11" to TRUE and "CPROJECT_USING_DX9" to FALSE.
   */

   CProject::SDK( )->Initialize( 0, 0, 0, true );